nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Have `Groups.ids()` cache its results and only invalidate the cache when the scanning routine is re-run.
  * Create a function in the Groups class that accepts a DOM element that is an open/close grouper and returns the corresponding Group instance if there is one, or null otherwise.